PAminai/Frequency-Estimation/README.md

 ## Overview

 In this homework, we generated a random noise using a given sta􀆟s􀆟cal property.
 Then, we added this noise to our sinusoid waveform.
 Finally, we es􀆟mated the frequency of the generated waveform based on the PSD method.
 One possible future work can be es􀆟ma􀆟ng spa􀆟al frequency in radar systems, especially in array antennas.
 The PSD of the received signal at each element of the array should be taken when needed, and the spa􀆟al frequency corresponding to the peak point should be detected.
-Since the spa􀆟al frequency is propor􀆟onal to the angular distance, the direc􀆟on of arrival can be calculated.
+Since the spatial frequency is propor􀆟onal to the angular distance, the direc􀆟on of arrival can be calculated.

 ## Contents